artefactual/atom-docs/user-manual/access-content/context-menu.rst

 :term:`Administrators <administrator>` can decide how they would like descriptions in the sidebar treeview to sort and display throughout their AtoM installation.
 See :ref:`sort-treeview`.
-For the full-width treeview, the sort is automatically set to Manual.
+For the sidebar treeview, the sort is automatically set to Manual.

 In addition to supporting navigation, both treeview types can also be used to